rlathi/django-comments-xtd/docs/tutorial.rst

 Signal and receiver
 ===================

-In addition to the `signals sent by the Django Comments Framework <https://docs.djangoproject.com/en/1.3/ref/contrib/comments/signals/>`_, django-comments-xtd sends the following signal:
+In addition to the `signals sent by the Django Comments Framework <https://docs.djangoproject.com/en/1.3/ref/contrib/comments/signals/>`_, django-comments-xtd sends the following signals:

  * **confirmation_received**: Sent when the user clicks on the confirmation link and before the ``XtdComment`` instance is created in the database.